surtantheta/Santander-Customer-Transaction-Prediction/README.md

   </ul>
 </ol>

-A detailed report is also provided for the user comparing the approaches Random Forest and Logistic Regression.
+A detailed report is also provided for the user comparing the approaches Random Forest and Logistic Regression.<br>
-N.B.
-This project was part of my final year undergraduate dissertation.
+<b>N.B.
+This project was part of my final year undergraduate dissertation.</b>